 Figure 4.
 Alterations in amino acid metabolism.
 A) Summary of tryptophan metabolism pathways.
 B) Alterations in tryptophan metabolism.
-Of the metabolites involved in tryptophan metabolism that were analyzed, only 5-Hydroxyindole-3-acetic acid was significantly decreased in both disease groups, while kynurenine was significantly decreased in RTT patients and non-significantly decreased in hypo-glutamatergic patients.
-Tryptophan, N-Acetyl-5-hydroxytryptamine, anthranilic acid, and kynurenic acid showed a slight decrease that was not statistically significant in both RTT and hypo-glutamatergic patients.
-3-Hydroxyanthranilic acid did not vary between either group and the controls.
+Of the metabolites involved in tryptophan metabolism that were analyzed, only 5-Hydroxyindole-3-acetic acid and kynurenine were significantly decreased in both disease groups, while kynurenic acid was significantly decreased in hypoglutamatergic patients and non-significantly decreased in hyperglutamatergic patients.
+Tryptophan and N-Acetyl-5-hydroxytryptamine showed a slight decrease that was not statistically significant in both hyperglutamatergic and hypoglutamatergic patients, while trigonelline was non-significantly increased in both groups.
+Interestingly, kynurenic acid was also significantly decreased in hypoglutamatergic patients compared to hyperglutamatergic patients C) Alterations in other amino acids.
+Phenylalanine was significantly decreased in both patient cohorts, while leucine was significantly decreased in hyperglutamatergic patients.
+Additionally, several amino acids (glycine, serine, isoleucine, and valine) were non-significantly decreased in both patient groups.
+It is noteworthy that glutamate was found to be significantly decreased only in hypoglutamatergic patients compared to hyperglutamatergic patients, but not between either patient group and controls.

 Figure 5.
 Tryptophan and BCAAs transport across the blood-brain barrier.
-A) Alterations in LNAAs in CSF samples: Valine and leucine were decreased in patients compared to controls (statistically significant for hyper-glutamatergic samples), while both groups had non-significantly altered levels of isoleucine and threonine.
+A) Alterations in LNAAs in CSF samples: Valine and leucine were decreased in patients compared to controls (statistically significant for hyperglutamatergic samples), while both groups had non-significantly altered levels of isoleucine and threonine.
 B,C) Analysis of the expression of SLC7A5 (LAT1) in brain samples from Rett mouse models.
 Three different brain samples were analyzed for each group (Rett and controls) in two independent experiments.
 B) Representative blot of the expression of SLC7A5 is shown, where tubulin has been used as a loading control.
 C) Quantification with ImageJ of all the experiments; ** p-vale < 0.001